Teeline shorthand

-Teeline is a shorthand system developed in 1968 by James Hill, a teacher of Pitman Shorthand.
+Teeline is a shorthand system developed in 1968 by James Hill, a teacher of Pitman shorthand.
 It is accepted by the National Council for the Training of Journalists, which certifies the training of journalists in the United Kingdom.

 It is mainly used for writing English within the Commonwealth of Nations, but can be adapted for use by other Germanic languages such as German and Swedish.
 Its strength over other forms of shorthand is fast learning, and speeds of up to 150 words per minute are possible, as it is common for users to create their own word groupings, increasing their speed.

 Writing style

 Teeline shorthand is a streamlined way to transcribe the spoken word quickly by removing unnecessary letters from words and making the letters themselves faster to write.
 Vowels are often removed when they are not the first or last letter of a word, and silent letters are also ignored.
 Common prefixes, suffixes, and letter groupings (such as "sh" and "ing") are reduced to single symbols.
-The symbols themselves are derived from the old cursive forms of the letter and the unnecessary parts are again stripped leaving only the core of the letter left.
-Unlike phonetics based shorthands, such as Pitman, Teeline is a spelling based system.
+The symbols themselves are derived from old cursive forms of the letters, with unnecessary parts removed.
+Unlike phonetics-based shorthands, such as Pitman, Teeline is a spelling-based system.